The Mind and Body Benefits of Aromatherapy

 - Bergamot is a citrus-scented oil that helps lower stress and anxiety levels.

 - Cedarwood has a woody fragrance.
-While its scent can help you relax, it can also aid in respiratory problems.
+The scent can help you relax and may aid with respiratory problems.

 - Chamomile, often consumed in tea, is known for its calming effects.
 But this essential oil can also help lift your mood.

-- Eucalyptus has cooling qualities and is used as a natural decongestant for those who suffer from respiratory ailments.
+- Eucalyptus has cooling qualities and is used as a natural decongestant for and can help with respiratory ailments.

 - Lavender, soothing and calming, is often used for relaxation and to ease insomnia.

-- Lemon not only increases energy and focus, but boosts your immune system and promotes healthy digestion.
+- Lemon not only increases energy and focus, it boosts your immune system and promotes healthy digestion.

 - Peppermint is energizing and refreshing, and it can improve concentration and help relieve headaches and nausea.